I have a confession to make.

 For the uninitiated, Ewoks made their debut in The Return of the Jedi way back in 1983.
 The official Star Wars website defines these creatures as “sentient furred bipeds native to the moon of Endor,” which is a surprisingly scientific description for a fictional character.
 Anyway, as forest dwellers, they’re extremely skilled in forest survival and primitive technology.
 They’re curious, smart, inventive and incredibly adorable.

 I know what you’re thinking: A grown man looking for Ewoks?
 But it’s actually not completely ridiculous to imagine stumbling upon an Ewok Village in our local redwood forests.
 The scenes for that part of The Return of the Jedi were filmed in the redwoods of Humboldt County.
 So, it’s quite likely that if Chief Chirpa and his tribe of Ewoks actually existed, they might be found right here in our local redwood forest.
 Pretty logical, right?

-Want to play along with me?
-Walk through the majestic redwoods in our backyard and look up about 50 feet off the ground, imagining an Ewok village awash in revelry after defeating the Galactic Empire.
+Want to play along?
+When you can, take a walk through the majestic redwoods in our backyard and look up about 50 feet, imagining an Ewok village awash in revelry after defeating the Galactic Empire.
 It makes me giddy just thinking about it.

 Due to Covid-19, make sure you check the status of the hiking location before you go.